-If someone said they wanted to buy some “happy dust,” it meant that he wanted to purchase some cocaine.
+If someone wanted to buy some “happy dust,” it meant that he/she wanted to purchase cocaine.

 An inmate, pig, trader, hustler, and moll were all slang terms for prostitute.
 If she was “on the turf,” it meant she was a streetwalker.
 If “she got jugged by a peeler, and thrown in the Irish club house,” it was slang for “she got arrested by an Irish cop and was taken to jail.”